cwses1/blokscript-dot-com/more-storyblok-tools.md

-# Other Storyblok Tools
+# More Storyblok Tools

-Blokscript is just one tool in the Storyblok ecosystem.
+BlokScript is just one tool in the Storyblok ecosystem.
 Here are some others.

 ## Storyblok Command Line Interface (CLI)